seonman/HarmanDeveloperDocs/docs/iOS/hkwhub-spec.rst

 Get the device count
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Returns the number of speakers.
+Returns the number of speakers available in the network.

 - API: GET /api/v1/device_count?SessionToken=<session token>
 - Response